justinfarrelldev/open-ctp-server/CONTRIBUTING.md

 **All contributors must be in the Call to Power Discord!**

 This is because there are dedicated sections within the Discord for discussions about development.
 There is also a Trello board linked in the Discord which we are using for our development activities, Kanban-style.

 ## Why not Jira?

 Most people hate Jira, myself included.
 In this case, I do not anticipate a large team of developers and there is no Scrum methodology being followed (and no need for extra integrations), so Trello should more than suffice.
 There is also a Trello webhook for Discord, which is very useful.

+## Trello Etiquette

+You can:
+- Add comments (please comment your branch name on the ticket in case someone else needs to pick it up for some reason)
+- Assign yourself to tickets (so long as someone else isn't already assigned)
+- Move tickets between columns as progress is updated (see column meanings below)

+You should ask before:
+- Unassigning someone else from a ticket (or taking over their ticket)
+- Archiving a ticket
+- Modifying the Acceptance Criteria for a ticket
+- Modifying the Description of a ticket
+- Creating a new ticket
+    - We should focus our effort into a few key places to avoid stale tickets
+    - New tickets **MUST** have a thorough Description and Acceptance Criteria section

+You should **not**:
+- Unassign someone from a ticket without consulting them first
+- Archive a ticket without bringing it up
+- Archive a Trello list for **ANY** reason
+- Modifying the Acceptance Criteria for a ticket without asking first
+- Modifying the Description of a ticket without asking first
+- Share any links to the Trello board outside of the Discord
+    - All server developers should be in the Discord for collaboration purposes - it's basically our form of Slack or Teams

+Explanations of the columns:
+- To Do: These tickets have been created but have not been assigned / picked up by anyone
+- In Progress: These tickets are currently being worked on (or are partially finished)
+- PR Created: These tickets have an open Pull-Request in the GitHub repo
+- Help Needed: These tickets are "blocked".
+They need some assistance to be completed.
+If you are moving your ticket into this section, please also link any relevant GitHub Issues or Discord #development-questions posts so that assistance can come swiftly
+- Done: These tickets are done and are queued to be archived once all of the tickets on the board are finished

 ## Flow